nncl/ng-prettier-testing/README.md

 That's that.

+## Lint

+Follow [this instructions](https://dev.to/bzvyagintsev/migrate-angular-app-to-eslint-with-prettier-airbnb-styleguide-husky-and-lint-staged-862) in order to set up all lint configurations.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.